-Contracts for the purchase and sale of real property and many other commercial contracts contain a clause that says in respect of certain or all contractual obligations that “time is of the essence” (a “Timing Clause”).
+Contracts for the purchase and sale of real property and other commercial contracts often contain a clause that says “time is of the essence” in respect of certain or all contractual obligations (a “Timing Clause”).
 Many parties sign contracts without given due consideration to the full impact of a Timing Clause or otherwise hold the belief that a Timing Clause is merely part of a standard form contract and would not be strictly applied.

 In the case of Gill v Bal, 2017 BCSC 2015 (CanLII) the purchasers learned that there can be severe consequences for even the smallest of breaches of a Timing Clause.

 In Gill v.
-Bal, the original purchaser agreed to purchase a property from the defendants with clauses that included completion to occur on or before April 25, 2016, documents required to give effect to the contract to be delivered to the Land Title Office on or before 4:00 PM on April 25, 2016 and a Timing Clause.
+Bal, the original purchaser agreed to purchase a property from the defendants and entered a contract that included a completion date of on or before April 25, 2016, a requirement for documents required to give effect to the contract to be delivered to the Land Title Office on or before 4:00 PM on April 25, 2016 and a Timing Clause.